 In an effort to strategically evaluate emission reduction opportunities, we have developed a marginal abatement cost curve (MACC).
 The MACC is used to effectively and systematically model emission reduction projects across our operations.
 Our MACC process is instrumental as we consider the capital required to achieve emission reduction outcomes on our roadmap to Net Zero Scope 1 and 2 by 2050.
-We intend to evaluate both Antero Resources and Antero Midstream projects together to identify opportunities to reduce respective emissions across both companies.

-The MACC process is managed by the Antero Midstream leadership team.
+The MACC process is managed by the Antero Midstream leadership and technical teams.
 To date, we have evaluated 37 total projects and completed 22 emissions reduction initiatives.